AndriiDdia/orderbook/README.md

 **Storage** is a service to save data.
 Data is consumed from a topic, transformed to a unified view, and then stored in PSQL database hosted on AWS RDS instance was picked

 ## Commands overview
+To manipulate with a project you need to clone it.
 ### Build project
 To **build** a project run this command
 ```